 Substance-induced persisting dementia can be avoided, but many people are not able to quit abusing drugs, which can cause serious consequences like this to happen when the brain is damaged beyond repair.
 Symptoms of substance-induces persisting dementia are similar to those of other types of dementia, and include trouble with memory, personality changes, as well as other physical and psychological problems.
 Because there are so many dangers associated with this type of dementia, treatment should be sought if it is diagnosed.
 The online therapy for substance-induced persisting dementia here at GoMentor.com can help with all the symptoms as well as the side issues of the substance abuse problem.
-Before getting into that more, here are some other things you should know about this type of dementia.

 The symptoms of substance-induces persisting dementia are closely related to those of dementia caused by Alzheimer's disease, the difference being substance abuse.
 In general, however, they include memory impairment, personality changes, as well as impaired judgment and trouble with language.
 The exact extent of these symptoms will vary from person to person, but they occur when a person is abusing alcohol or other drugs.

 The impaired judgment brought on by substance-induced persisting dementia can cause a person to make some really bad decisions, which can have a big negative effect in their life.
 The bad judgments may even end up in death for some people.
 Beyond these risks, there are the others associated with long term damage to the brain.
 The memory loss and personality changes can lead to other mental illnesses like depression.
 Before letting the dangers of substance-induced persisting dementia get out of hand, consider the online treatment available here at GoMentor.com.